 The action plan from the PCR forms part of the information that is sent to a decision-making panel, which decides if a full statutory assessment is required.

-You will be informed of the panel's decision whether or not to proceed with a full assessment.
+You will be informed of the panel's decision to proceed with a full assessment.

 If the panel decides a full assessment is required, you will receive more information about this process from the LA.

 Education, Health and Care Plan (EHCP)

 Following the statutory assessment, a decision will be made to issue an EHCP.
 You will be contacted about this decision.
 If the decision is to not issue an EHCP, you will be advised of your right to appeal.

 If the decision is that an EHCP is required, you will be allowed to comment on a draft EHCP and give your views about school or other placements, before the final EHCP is issued.